 Skin cancer is not the only skin damage that the sun causes.
 Age spots, uneven pigmentation, and increased wrinkling are other impacts of excessive sun exposure.
-At Knight Dermatology Institute in Lake Mary, Winter Park, and Orlando, Florida, the dermatological team offers a variety of treatments to remove age spots and hyperpigmentation.
+At Knight Dermatology Institute in Lake Mary, Winter Park, Melbourne, and Orlando, Florida, the dermatological team offers a variety of treatments to remove age spots and hyperpigmentation.
 Call one of the office locations or book an appointment using the online tool to learn more about how to fade some of the long-term effects of the sun.

 When the sun emits its warm glow, your skin soaks up ultraviolet rays that damage your skin and cause sunburn.
 Wrinkles, dark spots, and pre-cancerous lesions (called solar keratoses) may occur from too much sun exposure.
 Skin cancer can also result many years after your time worshipping the sun.

 Prevention is key to avoiding skin cancer.
 Protective clothes, such as light, long-sleeved shirts, and pants, along with the use of broad-spectrum sunscreen, helps reduce UV exposure.
 Avoiding sunburns is extremely important.